 Dan Buettner is a National Geographic Fellow and multiple New York Times bestselling author.
 He has discovered five places in the world – dubbed “Blue Zones” – where people live the longest, and are healthiest: Okinawa, Japan; Sardinia, Italy; Nicoya, Costa Rica; Ikaria, Greece, and Loma Linda, California.

 Blue Zones is now dedicated to creating healthy communities across the United States.
-The first effort, in Albert Lea, Minnesota, was a “stunning” success (learn more about our approach and other Blue Zones Projects).
+The first effort, in Albert Lea, Minnesota, was a “stunning” success, and formed the blueprint for our Blue Zones Projects.